Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: The minimal Ammann patterns and Penrose-like tilings

+{\it The icosahedral ``E" tiling.} Consider Table 1, Row 1 in \cite{BoyleSteinhardt1D}.
+Then the cases where $(\{\alpha\},\{\beta\})$ are $(0,0)$, $(1/2,0)$, $(0,1/2)$ or, $1/2,1/2)$ are all equivalent, and all yield the self-similar icosahedral E tiling.

-We note that in the first four cases (A, B, C and D), we obtain Ammann patterns and Penrose tilings that exhibit $\tau^{3}$ scaling and are all new.
+We note that in the first eight cases (A1, A2, B1, B2, C1, C2, D1, and D2), we obtain Ammann patterns and Penrose tilings that exhibit $\tau^{3}$ scaling and are all new.
 In the fifth case (E), we obtain an Ammann pattern and Penrose tiling with $\tau$ scaling: this is precisely the icosahedral tiling found in by Socolar and Steinhardt in \cite{SocolarSteinhardt86}.

-Although all five Ammann patterns are directly obtained from our construction, we will leave for future work the explicit presentation of the corresponding Penrose tiles, inflation rules and Ammann decorations, but we emphasize that they are completely specified by the above information and, although they are harder to display than the 2D cases, working them out is ultimately just a matter of turning the same crank that we used to produce the 2D tilings above.
+Although all nine Ammann patterns are directly obtained from our construction, we will leave for future work the explicit presentation of the corresponding Penrose tiles, inflation rules and Ammann decorations, but we emphasize that they are completely specified by the above information and, although they are harder to display than the 2D cases, working them out is ultimately just a matter of turning the same crank that we used to produce the 2D tilings above.

-We also emphasize that, in each of these five icosahedral cases, the Ammann pattern that is directly produced by our construction is already an icosahedral quasicrystalline tiling in its own right, with a finite number of tiles, and self-similarity; and, in contrast to the dual Penrose tiling, it has the advantage that it is much easier to work with analytically -- an advantage that becomes more useful as we get to higher dimensions, where it becomes harder and harder to study the tiles by inspection.
+We also emphasize that, in each of these nine icosahedral cases, the Ammann pattern that is directly produced by our construction is already an icosahedral quasicrystalline tiling in its own right, with a finite number of tiles, and self-similarity; and, in contrast to the dual Penrose tiling, it has the advantage that it is much easier to work with analytically -- an advantage that becomes more useful as we get to higher dimensions, where it becomes harder and harder to study the tiles by inspection.